 This specific mission is addressing all types of cancer in all phases.
-That means from prevention of risk factors, to survivorship support and end-of-life care.
-It is a European Union project meaning it is spreading across all member states of the EU .
+That means from prevention of risk factors to survivorship support and end-of-life care.
+It is a European Union project meaning it is spreading across all EU M Member States.
 This affects and include patients with rare cancers, patients who are children, adolescence, adults, and old people.
 Socially and economically vulnerable families and people living in remote areas are also considered.
-When understanding the processes and factors that are leading up to cancer a bit better, actions on prevention, treatment and quality of life can be improved.
+When understanding a bit better the processes and factors that could lead to cancer, actions on prevention, treatment and quality of life can be improved.